Danh295/CompetitiveProgrammingGuide/Sorting/README.md

 - iterates through all the elements multiple times, checking 2 adjacent elements at a time
     - adjacent elements that aren't in order are swapped
     - process is repeated until all elements are sorted
-- not an ideal sorting algorithm, especially for larger test cases
+- not ideal, especially for larger test cases

 #### Inversions